freepik-company/notifik/README.md

 When a watched resource triggers an event, we pass the whole manifest to all the conditions (and even to the alert data).

-This means the manifest (as Go object) is available in the main scope `.`.
-You can retrieve it as follows:
+This means the event type, the manifest (as Go object) and previous object (on update events) are available in the main scope `.eventType`, `.object`, `.previousObject`

 This means that the objects can be accessed or stored in variables in the following way:
 ```yaml